AlessandrodeAzevedo/azcountdown/README.md

 ### how to use?

-Charge the script in your page
+Charge this script in your page:

 ```
 <script src="https://page-of-you-use/folder-with-code/az-countdown.min.js"></script>